 \chParagraph{Baselines and Results} We consider two baselines.
 The first, ``Fixed segment'', uses a segment of fixed length centred on the timestamp.
-The second is our previous work~\cite{Moltisanti_2019_CVPR}, where sampling distributions are initialised from single timestamps, and refined based on the classifier's response.
-Both are trained end-to-end using a TSN backbone~\cite{wang2016tsn} and results can be seen in \Cref{tab:single_ts_results}. \cite{Moltisanti_2019_CVPR}~improves the fixed segment baseline by 1-3\% top-1 accuracy across Val and Test.
-The~fully supervised upper bound is TSN, reported in \cref{tab:ar_results}.
-Comparatively, Weak supervision performs 11\% worse than strong supervision on top-1 action accuracy in Val and Test.
+The second is our previous work~\cite{Moltisanti_2019_CVPR}, where sampling distributions, to select training frames from the untrimmed videos, are initialised from single timestamps, and refined based on the classifier's response\footnote{The distributions are modelled with a plateau function, initialised with a fixed width and slope, and centred around the annotated timestamp.
+These are refined from the classification scores iteratively.
+More details in~\cite{Moltisanti_2019_CVPR}}.
+Both are trained end-to-end using a TSN backbone~\cite{wang2016tsn} and results can be seen in Table~\ref{tab:single_ts_results}. \cite{Moltisanti_2019_CVPR}~improves the fixed segment baseline by 1-3\% top-1 accuracy across Val and Test.
+The~fully supervised upper bound is TSN, reported in Table~\ref{tab:ar_results}.
+Comparatively, weak supervision performs 11\% worse than strong supervision on top-1 action accuracy in Val and Test.
 Using roughly aligned single timestamps is challenging when actions are short and overlapping. \newDataset, with its dense actions, provides an interesting benchmark to develop new models for weak-supervision.